JetBrains/compose-multiplatform-template/README.md

 <img src="readme_images/open_project_view.png" height="300px">

-Your Compose Multiplatform project includes three modules:
+Your Compose Multiplatform project includes four modules:

 ### `shared`
 This Kotlin module that contains the logic common for Desktop, Android and iOS applications – the code you share between platforms.